5 challenges awaiting Amazon’s new CEO

 Kodali believes the company’s biggest growth will come from AWS, since Amazon likely won’t be able make any big retail acquisitions because of regulatory scrutiny.
 She thinks Amazon’s opportunities in cloud computing are limitless and imagines projects like developing facial recognition for government agencies.

-Mark Cohen, director of retail studies at Columbia University’s business school, believes that both retail and cloud service are both “enormously important” for Amazon, but he believes there’s more opportunity for cloud services.
+Mark Cohen, director of retail studies at Columbia University’s Graduate School of Business, believes that both retail and cloud service are both “enormously important” for Amazon, but he believes there’s more opportunity for cloud services.
 Cohen imagines Amazon as the “pervasive government provider” on a national, state and local level.

 Amazon has a lot of room to grow in e-commerce, but it’s facing increasing threats from big retailers like Walmart, which are using their own stores as shipping hubs.